daynemorris/Learning-Journals/week8.md

 ### Post-Assessment:
 - At the end of the week near the time of writing this document I will reassess my knowledge in creating, editing and building custom themes using underscores.
 I will once again document the time taken and any hardships experienced during the activity.

+## Results:

+Upon completing the Learning Experiment, the following results were observed:

+I found that by wathcing Youtube tutorials/videos I was alot more engaged, had better time efficiency and retained more knowledge than the traditional practical resources.
+Because YouTube videos tend to have more or less a "non-professional" feel it was easier to engage with content from one web designer to another.
+I found the content alot more relatable and retain more knowledge than in the few LinkedIn video I watched on custom themes.
+This also improved by time efficiency as I usually just followed some of the walkthroughs and listened to the terms that these creators where saying.
+In summary, I believe that the learning acitivity of watching Youtube Tutorials helps significantly in the learning process.